-Long-Term Care in Ocean Springs | Ocean Springs Health & Rehabilitation
+Senior Care, Waynesboro | Pine View Health & Rehabilitation

-Description (characters = 277):
+Description (characters = 154):

-Expert medical care, including 24-hour skilled nursing, rehabilitative therapies for ACL injuries, plus speech, language and voice treatments, is close by.
-The dedicated healthcare providers at Ocean Springs Health and Rehabilitation Center are here to help.
-Call (228) 875-9363 today!
+Attentive senior care and specialized therapies are close by.
+Call the healthcare providers at Pine View Health and Rehabilitation today: (601) 735-9025.

 ABOVE SECTION FOR INTERNAL USE ONLY – Please exclude from client review

-Welcome to exceptional, individualized medical care
+The expertise and caring to help you achieve the highest level of physical and mental health

-Whether you or your family member needs constant medical attention, is recovering from a surgical procedure or requires specialized therapy, we’re here to help.
+Whether you or your family member needs constant medical attention or requires rehabilitative therapy, we have the people, the skills and the resources to help.

-Our focus is on skilled nursing and rehabilitation services, dispensed by our team of compassionate, experienced nurses and therapists.
+Our focus is on skilled nursing and rehabilitation services, dispensed by our compassionate, experienced physician, nurses and therapists.
 We are dedicated to meeting your individualized needs with a personalized approach built around:

-Customizing medical or nutritional therapies to achieve the best possible outcome.
+Customizing medical care or specialized therapies to achieve the best possible outcomes.

 Working with referring physicians to issue progress reports or update treatments and care as needed.